saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 **Scrap Your Work From Home Policy by Pam Ross**\
 [https://www.linkedin.com/pulse/20141204164621-12715656-scrap-your-work-from-home-policy/](https://www.linkedin.com/pulse/20141204164621-12715656-scrap-your-work-from-home-policy/)
+> If I work in retail and need to serve customers, I obviously can't work from home.
+If my work is done on a certain machine
+> in a factory, then I need to be in the factory to get my work done.
+But if my work is done on a computer, in the age of
+> the "cloud", then what difference does it make if I work from home, from a Starbucks, or from the office?

 **TopTal's The Suddenly Remote Playbook**\
 [https://www.toptal.com/remote-work-playbook](https://www.toptal.com/remote-work-playbook)
+> Prompted by urgent need and requests, we are going to share how we do it.
+This Playbook offers learnings across
+> all areas of the remote work experience, from Slack best practices and Zoom etiquette to advice for managers of
+> remote teams and, critically, how to create a culture and work environment built on trust.

 [37SignalsWebsiteURL]: https://www.37Signals.com
 [BasecampWebsiteURL]: https://www.Basecamp.com